neba-ai/sem-bycle/Readme.md

 Real time data.
 See also Paris open data portal.
 You can find other data sets for bicycle-sharing systems all over the world by consulting the list of bicycle-sharing systems from Wikipedia.
 For France specifically, there is a list that contains more details.
 The open data portal of the French government has data about many bicycle-sharing systems that you can get by going to https://transport.data.gouv.fr/gbfs/city_name_lowercase/station_status.json.
 For instance https://transport.data.gouv.fr/gbfs/toulouse/station_status.json for Toulouse.
 Bicycle-sharing systems that are operated by company JC Decaux have data available using a single API with URLs of the form https://api.jcdecaux.com/vls/v1/stations?contract=Cityname&apiKey=your_API_key.
 You need to register an API key to use it.

-## Todos
-Here is a list of steps that you have to do to have at least a minimal application.
-You are free to do more in order to realise the main objectives of the application, and make it user-friendly.

 + Setup a triplestore.
 The simplest is to use Apache Jena Fuseki, but you may also install a OpenLink's Virtuoso server (triplestore used by DBpedia in its backend) or Blazegraph (triplestore used by Wikidata) or Stardog (another commercial triplestore that has a free version).
 A list of triplestores is available on Wikipedia.
 + Define or reuse a vocabulary for describing bicycle-sharing stations and their availability.